automatio-co/automatio-intro-tasks/Tasks/Back_End/Stripe_Connect.md

 # Back End Task: Stripe Connect

-You can submit the solution in any of the following ways:

-- A private or public repo
-- GitHub gist
-- A public blog describing the process.
-- A deployed version
-- A small video of playground or postman

----

 **Create a dummy bookstore app** where author can connect their own stripe connect account and sell their book.
 The bookstores stripe account should get 20% as processing fee and 80% shall go to the authors stripe account.

 # Submission: